starburst997/windows-code-sign/README.md

-# code-sign-test
+# windows-code-sign-test

-Testing code signing with a simple C# app
+Testing code signing with a simple C++ app